 Note* I am not claiming my writing is anywhere that good.

-I still learn, practice, and hope to always better my current standard.
+I still learn, practice, and hope to improve my current standard.
 But if you’re in that stage I was some years back, here is a list to help you get on the right track.

 1. Accept That Your Writing is Bad.

-Yes, the first thing I did was to accept that my writing was bad.
+Yes, the first thing I did was accept that my writing was bad.
 I don’t need anyone to tell me that.
-After reading a few blogs and seeing what they published – I came to realize how badly my writing was.
+After reading a few blogs and seeing what they published, I realized how bad my writing was.

-If you fail to accept it when you’re guilty of something, then you’re not open to greatness, and on top of that, you’ll cause more harm to yourself.
+If you fail to accept it when you’re guilty of something, you’re not open to greatness.
+On top of that, you’ll cause more harm to yourself.

 2. Read Top Blogs.